 Because you are an athlete who has done long course events in the past and really like to challenge yourself.
 You like riding and running the mountains.
-You like to be one of the first finishers of this amazingly tough event.
+You like to be one of the few finishers of this amazingly tough event.

 How far from Sydney is Jindabyne/Thredbo

 It is about 4 and half hours from Sydney to Jindabyne by car, longer with traffic.